john-D-Fly/website/content/en/docs/get-started/docker.md

 [TheAirTraffic.com](https://theairtraffic.com) is run by [Jack Sweeney](https://grndcntrl.net/?ref=adsblol)

-This is not an endorsement and adsb.lol/myself are not affiliated with these aggregators.
+This is not an endorsement and Decentrafly.org/myself are not affiliated with these aggregators.

 ### Run

-**NOTE:** This is using `--privacy`, which excludes you from adsb.lol map, and should exclude you from other aggregators maps too.
+**NOTE:** This is using `--privacy`, which excludes you from Decentrafly.org map, and should exclude you from other aggregators maps too.

 ```
 adsblol-env set ADSBLOL_ADDITIONAL_NET_CONNECTOR "feed.adsbexchange.com,30004,beast_reduce_out;feed.theairtraffic.com,30004,beast_reduce_out"